CloudCannon/Jekyll-Tips/_guide/layouts.md

 Open up `index.html`, and look for the `</nav>` end tag.
 Cut everything above and including this end tag and paste it into `default.html`.
 Go back to `index.html` and cut everything below and including the `<!-- jQuery -->` comment and paste it below the other content in `default.html`.

 We also need to tweak the path to assets.
-At the moment the paths are relative to `/index.html`, we need to make them relative to the root of the website so they work for all pages.
+At the moment the paths are relative to `/index.html`, if we created a page at `/my/new/page.html` the URLs would break.
+So we need to make them relative to the root of the website.

 This is easier than it sounds, just go through the assets in `default.html` and add a `/` to the beginning of the path.
 For example change `css/bootstrap.min.css` to `/css/bootstrap.min.css`.

 Lastly, we need to insert a token into our layout to tell Jekyll where the content will go.
 Type in `{% raw %}{{ content }}{% endraw %}` between the header and footer in `default.html`.
 We'll go over what this is doing in the next section of the guide.